robmarkcole/google-map-downloader/README.md

 # Google-Map-Downloader
 `downloader`: A small tool, you only need to input the spatial extent and map zoom level to download Google Maps, and output to TIFF format, including the spatial coordinate system.

-Tested OK but bit fuddly to used
+Tested OK but bit fiddly to use

 ### Use
 ```python